ELK Brewing (Comstock Park)

 - Hop back on your bike but stay on the sidewalk.
 Look to your left and up the hill.
 You've made it!

 - Lock your bike up on the rack and enjoy a beer with that great White Pine discount of yours!
-You can't go wrong with one of ELK's famous beers: "Dankalicious", and a side of ELK Fries.
+You can't go wrong with a "Dankalicious" IPA and a side of ELK Fries.